MICHAEL MACGARRY

 The Film Will Always Be You, TATE Modern, London, UK

 Making Africa.
-A Continent of Contemporary Design, Curated by Okwui Enwezor and Amelie Klein, Vitra Design Museum, Weil am Rhein, Germany Guggenheim Bilbao, Spain
+A Continent of Contemporary Design, curated by Okwui Enwezor and Amelie Klein, Vitra Design Museum, Weil am Rhein, Germany; Guggenheim Bilbao, Spain

 Africa: Architecture, Culture, Identity, Curated by Mathias Ussing Seeberg